Dtheme/go-backend-template/README.md

 `.ai/skills/go-development/` is not written here.
 It is copied unmodified from [netresearch/go-development-skill](https://github.com/netresearch/go-development-skill), pinned at version 1.15.1, and covers Go practice this template does not restate: test layering, common `-race` traps, `slog`, linting, fuzzing, dependency upgrades.

-`SOURCE.md` in that directory is the citation record: upstream URL, pinned version, SHA-256 for all 26 files so anyone can re-verify nothing drifted, the licence split, and the five points where upstream advice contradicts `.ai/ai-rules.md`.
-On every one of those five, the local rules win.
-Upgrading means replacing the whole directory and rewriting `SOURCE.md`; never patch it in place, or the checksums stop meaning anything.

 ## Demo version

 `1.0.0` implements two endpoints over in-memory storage so the workflow has something real to run against: